murilopolese/elkill/README.md

 Click on the extension icon to start killing

-One click select the element
+One click selects the element

 Double click (and Machete) kills